back to the MAIN INDEX

 and the third column reports celebrations, games, or other activities

-detail of the Fasti Praenestini
+detail from the Fasti Praenestini

-(early 1st century BC),
+(early 1st century BC), covering

-nundinum, from A to H
+one full nundinum, from A to H

-Besides the nundinal day and the type of day, an average fasti calendar also featured the three main reference days of the month, K (Kalendae), NON (Nonae), EID (Eidus) , spelt in large letters, or small roman numerals which referred to the count of the days ahead of the next reference to come (see below for a full description), and also the names of major festivities and celebrations, as shown in the following detail.
+Besides the nundinal day and the type of day, an average fasti calendar also featured the three main reference days of the month, K (Kalendae), NON (Nonae), EID (Eidus) , spelt in large letters, or small Roman numerals which referred to the count of the days ahead of the next reference to come (see below for a full description), and also the names of major festivities and celebrations, as shown in the following detail.

 When additional days were introduced by Julius Caesar's reformation, they were all added at the end of the respective months, and designated as fasti, not to cause further complications.

-LATIN NAMEMEANINGENGLISH NAME
+LATIN NAME MEANING ENGLISH NAME

 dies Saturni day of Saturn Saturday